Access Keys:

 Authenticating via Touchstone with the Duo authentication requirement enabled

-2. Once you have completed the Touchstone authentication steps (via Certificates, kerberos tickets or kerberos username and password), you will be prompted for Duo Authentication
+2. Once you have completed the Touchstone authentication steps (via Certificates, kerberos tickets or kerberos username and password), the universal Duo prompt will automatically select your preferred authentication method and attempt to authenticate that way.
+In the case of a Duo Push, it will send one to you without prompting.

 Duo Push